Power-Lab/power-transformation-lab-site/README.md

 ### Home page feature

-To make a media mention or post featured on the main home page gallery, add `home_featured: true` to the front-matter.
+To make a post featured on the main home page gallery, add `home: true` to the front-matter.
-On the home page, the title and image will be shown.
-If the item is a media mention then it will link directly to the specified URL, and if it is a post then it will link to the post.

-If no image is specified then the site will default to a picture of windmills, specifically `img/possible_hero_photos/DSC_8677.JPG`.

 ## Alert Banner